Waleed-Mubarak/hailab-fail-closed-engine-/README.md

 ## 📄 License

-This project is open-source under the MIT License.
+© 2026 Waleed Mubarak.
+All Rights Reserved.
+This repository contains proprietary deep tech architecture.
+Unauthorized commercial use, duplication, or integration is strictly prohibited.
+For licensing inquiries, contact the author directly.

 ---